flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/charts.md

 Before you can use the Navigraph integration, the flyPad will ask you once to authenticate and authorize Navigraph.

-You can accomplish this by heading to the Settings page and selecting 3rd Party Options.
+You can accomplish this by heading to:

+- Settings page
+- Selecting 3rd Party Options.

 For more information see [SimBrief and Navigraph Integration](../simbrief.md#setup-a32nx-simbrief-integration).

 [//]: # (<div style="position: relative;">)